 And then there’s that beautiful lake, skim the surface in a kayak—Tahoe City Kayak & Paddleboard on the North Shore provides guided tours and hires.
 Or try your hand at stand up paddle boarding (SUP); South Tahoe Standup Paddle’s Rise & Shine Morning Tour takes all levels of paddlers out on the calm, flat morning waters (keep your eyes peeled for resident bald eagles).
 Guided cruises by sail or motorboat are another wonderful way to experience the lake, especially at sunset.
 Or relax on the Tahoe Queen or M.S.
 Dixie II, paddle wheelers that offer brunch, dinner and day cruises year-round.
 Feel like just hanging out?
 Spread out the beach towels at lively Kings Beach on the North Shore or at D.L.
 Bliss State Park on the West Shore.
 Just remember the sunscreen: high-altitude sunshine can cause serious sunburn.

 Lake Tahoe has a split personality: half California, half Nevada.
 The two meet along the lake’s southern shore, where high-casino hotels (in Nevada) bump up against the base village for Heavenly (in California).
 Millions of dollars have been spent on upping the experience along this part of the lake.
-Relax at fire pits year-round at The Shops at Heavenly Village, with boutiques, eateries and a multi-screen cinema in a handsome stone and timber complex.
+Relax at fire pits year-round at The Shops at Heavenly Village, with boutiques, restaurants and a multi-screen cinema in a handsome stone and timber complex.
 Craft beer enthusiasts can sample local brews at Stateline Brewery & Restaurant.
 Outdoor concerts draw serious big names—think Lady Gaga and Bruno Mars—during summer.
-After all that party atmosphere, consider retreating to the Zen-like calm of local day spas, such as Body Essentials in the Heavenly Village.
+After all that party atmosphere, consider retreating to the zen-like calm of local day spas, such as Serenity Spa in the Heavenly Village.

 With a history dating back to the Gold Rush, when fortune hunters passed through on their way to discover silver in the Comstock Lode, Tahoe City has a rich history.
 The town is home to museums and historical landmarks managed by the North Lake Tahoe Historical Society, and a visit to any one of them adds insights into how this town has evolved from frontier outpost to an appealing enclave of shops, boutiques, lake front restaurants and private estates.
 Lakefront Commons Beach provides acres of room to spread out and relax, hear a concert in summer and let the kids clamber on a mini-climbing wall.
 At the north end, the park blends into Tahoe State Recreation Area with lakeside campsites.
 The adjacent public pier makes a great place to dive-bomb into Lake Tahoe.